-9 Board staff recognizes several methods to quantify obsolescence, some of which are described10 below.
+Board staff recognizes several methods to quantify obsolescence, some of which are described below.

-11 Replacement Cost Study
+Replacement Cost Study

-12 Replacement cost studies must take into consideration market realities and the principle of substitution.
-When there is a significant delay in acquiring the substitute through purchase or 13 14 construction, the cost of the delay must be taken into consideration; a significant delay, in effect, raises the cost.
-Accordingly, in developing a replacement cost, the substitution with 15 technologically superior property must be more than a theoretical exercise; the proposed 16 17 replacement must be available, implementation should follow a realistic time frame, and 18 include all associated costs.
-For example, the replacement of switching equipment with the 19 next generation of switches should follow a schedule that the industry or market would 20 generally employ, not necessarily a complete substitution on the lien date.
-Furthermore, all 21 direct and indirect costs necessary to place the property into use should be included.
+Replacement cost studies must take into consideration market realities and the principle of substitution.
+When there is a significant delay in acquiring the substitute through purchase or construction, the cost of the delay must be taken into consideration; a significant delay, in effect, raises the cost.2 Accordingly, in developing a replacement cost, the substitution with technologically superior property must be more than a theoretical exercise; the proposed replacement must be available, implementation should follow a realistic time frame, and include all associated costs.
+For example, the replacement of switching equipment with the next generation of switches should follow a schedule that the industry or market would generally employ.
+Furthermore, all direct and indirect costs necessary to place the property into use should be included.3

-23 Specifically, a replacement cost study should:
+Specifically, a replacement cost study should:

-- Account for all cost elements, both direct and indirect.
+• Account for all cost elements, both direct and indirect.
 Direct costs are the expenditures for labor and materials and include the general contractor's overhead and profit, as well as payments to subcontractors.
 Indirect costs are expenditures for items other than labor and materials.
-Indirect costs include administrative costs related to a project, professional fees (for example, payments for architectural, engineering, or legal services), construction financing costs, property taxes and insurance during construction, installation and testing cost. - 31 Consider all property owned or used including construction work in progress (CWIP). • 32 CWIP is generally property that has suffered little or no obsolescence.
-If there are 33 excess properties, then the study should consider whether there is residual value and 34 whether the property should be classified as nonunitary.
-Nonunitary property is 35 property generally considered not essential to the operation of the unit (that is, 36 nonessential property such as excess conduits, land, or building space).
-When this is 37 the case, the property is still required to be valued by the Board.
-Where it can be 38 determined that there is value to this excess, this value must to be recognized and
+Indirect costs include administrative costs related to a project, professional fees (for example, payments for architectural, engineering, or legal services), construction financing costs, property taxes and insurance during construction, installation and testing cost.4